Get A Look At This Beautifully Restored 1947 Westwood Coronado

 The interior of the trailer was also fully gutted and renovated to its former glory.
 The original ceiling had suffered from years of extensive water damage.
 New insulation, wooden wall panels, ceiling panels, and Marmoleum flooring were installed.

 The kitchen got a sleek new stainless steel countertop, as well as a new vintage-style stove.
 The dividing wall between the stove and the entry counter (pictured below) was removed to open up the space.

 They refinished the walls, shelves, and fold-down table in the dinette area with a glossy new shine.
 The vintage Click Clack sofa bed was also reupholstered.

-The bedroom was updated with a small TV and refurbished storage cabinets.
+The trailer’s bedroom was updated with a small TV and refurbished storage cabinets.
 A larger bathroom closet was also built in just steps away from the bed.

 This 1947 Westwood Coronado is one of the many restorations that shows Flyte Camp’s fine craftsmanship and attention to detail.
 They’ve also completed a custom restoration of a 1950 Westcraft Coronado and another 1950 Westcraft Coronado that was built specifically for the 2017 SEMA Show.